SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 #### Download and install singularity from repo:

-Launch the folloing command to install singularity
+Launch the following command to install singularity

    {% highlight bash %}# move to the singularity folder
      cd /usr/local